camptocamp/puppet-openerp/README.rst

+`Version Française`_

 =========================
 OpenERP Standard Platform
 =========================

-In order to install OpenERP_ platform according to Camptocamp_ best practices, you have two solutions:
+In order to install an OpenERP_ platform according to Camptocamp_ best practices, you have two solutions:
   #. either add this module in your Puppetmaster (Master/Agent Puppet) or apply it locally (Serverless Puppet) → `Install with Puppet`_
   #. realize the described instruction on your server (if you don't want to use puppet) → `Manual installation`_